-The servicing fee and additional servicing compensation will compensate the Servicer for performing the functions of a third-party Servicer of automotive Receivables as an agent for the Issuing Entity.
+The servicing fee and additional servicing compensation will compensate the Servicer for performing the functions of a third-party Servicer of automotive Receivables.
 Servicing duties include collecting and posting all payments, responding to inquiries of obligors on the Receivables, investigating delinquencies, sending payment coupons or invoices to obligors by mail or electronically, reporting tax information to obligors and disposing of financed vehicles after default.
 The servicing fee also compensates the Servicer for administering the Receivables, including accounting for collections and furnishing monthly and annual statements as required with respect to a series of securities regarding distributions.